A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 It pays to look at replacement health plan options.

-If you don’t get around to choosing a new plan by the end of December, you’ll generally still have a chance to pick a plan in the early part of the new year if you’ve lost or are losing coverage.
-The special enrollment period runs for 60 days after the old plan ends.
+If you don’t get around to choosing a new plan by the end of December, you’ll generally still have a chance to pick a plan in the early part of the new year if your previous plan ended on Dec.
+31. The special enrollment period runs for 60 days after the old plan ends.

 Although this is better than being stuck with a plan you didn’t choose, enrolling after the first of the year isn’t ideal, as it will mean starting over with a new plan after the year is underway.
 And if you had off-exchange coverage that terminates at the end of the year, you’ll be uninsured for at least a month if you wait until January to re-enroll, since enrollments completed after December 31 will be effective no earlier than February 1.